 I think it depends on the person.
 I know Vygaudas Ušackas.
 I have become friends with him ever since he was ambassador to the US.
 I am very impressed by him.
-I think especially he would hit it off with Trump and they would bond because they’re both very direct people.
+I think he would hit it off with Trump and they would bond because they’re both straightforward people.
 That’s something that Trump values a tremendous amount.
 Anybody who is friends with him is someone who is candid, direct, doesn’t beat around the bush and that’s the way Vygaudas is.
 So combine that with his experience and his attractive wife, I think he would be a good bet to be President.

 I do.
 [Laughs]

-Based on the materials you published, I’ve got the impression that secret services play a very important role in the US democracy yet they are still being regulated and kept under control by the government and society.
+Based on the materials you published, I’ve got the impression that secret services play a critical role in the US democracy yet they are still being regulated and kept under control by the government and society.
 I suspect the situation may be quite different in other weaker democracies or autocracies.
 Do you see any threat when powerful secret services become dangerous gangs fighting each other on a world scale?

 But the result has been tremendous reprisals by the countries of the world against Russia, expelling hundreds of Russian diplomats or usually intelligence officers.
 So I think they’ll think twice about doing that again.

-Talking more conceptually, in your latest book, you mention high technologies in a possession of the US militaries and special agents.
+Talking more conceptually, in your latest book, you mention high technologies in possession of the US militaries and special agents.
 Those advanced weapons potentially can be used against crazy leaders like one in North Korea.
 There are probably more special services that may possess similar technologies, so if they multiply, it could be a challenge for the global order.
 Do you see that?

 Not more than the fact that different countries have armies, law enforcement and intelligence agencies.
-Any of those could be used in any way by any country so I don’t see why that could be a concern.
+Any of those could be used in any way by any country, so I don’t see why that could be a concern.

 I love it.
 It’s very friendly.
 The people are smart.
-I like the food, I like the spirit that values freedom the way we do in the United States.
+I like the food, and I like the spirit that values freedom the way we do in the United States.
 So I feel very at home here.

-I think the The Trump Book .
+I think the .

+Sure.
+These results are just totally impersonating, and that’s what people care about in the end.
+There is tremendous bias in the media against Trump.
+But I think people are going to start to see through that and look at the results.
 When it comes to Russia, so often people here or elsewhere express concern about whether he’s too close to Putin.
-I just think it’s important to keep in mind all the things he’s done against Russia, sent missiles into Syria, increase our oil output which reduces their profits on oil, expelling the diplomats, very severe sanctions including against Putin’s own friends, oligarchs.
-Last week, he signed an order to authorize retaliation against cyber-attacks which is unheard of because under Obama the attitude was that if we retaliate, they would retaliate again.
+I think it’s important to keep in mind all the things he’s done against Russia, sent missiles into Syria, increase our oil output which reduces their profits on oil, expelling the diplomats, very severe sanctions including against Putin’s friends, Oligarchs.
+Last week, he signed an order to authorize retaliation against Cyber-attacks which is unheard of because under Obama the attitude was that if we retaliate, they will retaliate again.
 That was an invitation to target us because there would be no consequences.
-That alone was a major change.
-Not to mention authorizing a missile system for Poland, which Obama not only would not do, but he actually ordered the removal of some missiles from the border of Russia because Russia was complaining about them.
-Trump has sent lethal weapons to the Ukraine again against Russian interests.
-It’s just endless and yet it’s something that you rarely see in the media.
+That alone was a significant change.
+Not to mention authorizing a missile system for Poland, which Obama not only would not do, but he ordered the removal of some missiles from the border of Russia because Russia was complaining about them.
+Trump has sent lethal weapons to Ukraine again against Russian interests.
+It’s just endless, and yet it’s something that you rarely see in the media.

 People’s speculation beforehand is always wrong.
 I wouldn’t be able to guess at all.
-But I was right about Trump so that looks good.
+But I was right about Trump, so that looks good.

-First of all, I think I’ve always had a knack for this sort of seeing around corners and seeing things that other journalists don’t see because they follow the crowd, they follow the herd.
+First of all, I think I’ve always had a knack for this seeing around corners and seeing things that other journalists don’t know because they follow the crowd, they follow the herd.
 I’m not afraid to take a position that may result in criticism from other journalists.
 Secondly, knowing Trump all this time, knowing what he’s like behind the scenes.
 I was very impressed by his political-savvy.
 He’s much more sophisticated behind the scenes than he appears to be on TV.
-Those things combined, I’m not afraid to take a position that others may laugh at like they did at that time when I predicted that he would win.
+Those things combined, I’m not afraid to take a position that others may laugh at as they did at that time when I predicted that he would win.